BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 10 (T-W)

 Erika Tinen

 As you might have guessed by the design, this TV series is Masami Obari's work.
 In Neo Hong Kong in 2097, an entity named Incubator has created a virus that can infect both man and machine.
 A special law enforcement agency named STAND is created to combat the virus and its effects.
 A young man named Serge attempts to kill Raven, the head of STAND, because of dreams that tell him that this will avenge the death of a friend.
 Due to several turns of events after he attempts to steal one of their Variable Gear armoured suits, Serge is made aware of his sharp combat talents, and joins STAND (mostly to avoid being jailed).
 One of the other members is Erika, an energetic and cheerful (among other attributes) woman, who grew up in the same neighbourhood as Serge.
 She becomes interested in him almost from the beginning, thus adding an extra dimension to the plot.
 Yes, I said plot.
-Being a TV series, someone seems to have put some effort into getting a story that could carry 13 eps together, and while Erika doesn't do the fanboy pogo, the show always finds ways to not let you forget what exactly her appeal is (including a scene in the second episode in which she strips down so her fighting armour can be placed on her body).
+Being a TV series, someone seems to have put some effort into getting a story that could carry 12 eps together (whenther it's any good or not is up to you, though), and while Erika doesn't do the fanboy pogo, the show always finds ways to not let you forget what exactly her appeal is (including a scene in the second episode in which she strips down so her fighting armour can be placed on her body).

-English-version videos (bilingual DVD) are available from Manga Entertainment.
-They've been reported to have redone the OP and ED sequences.
+In print on Manga Entertainment (bilingual DVD).
+They were reported to have redone the OP and ED sequences.
 If this is true, then it'd be a good thing I was leery to begin with.
+Sorry, but not even the budget collection of this will change my mind when companies screw around like that.

 Erika from Virus Buster Serge